sbrow/go-astilecton-from-js-example/README.md

 # go-astilectron-from-js-example

-This project provides a basic example of how [go-astilectron](https://github.com/asticode/astilectron) could be started from an electron renderer process.
+This project provides a basic example of how to start [go-astilectron](https://github.com/asticode/astilectron) from the electron renderer process.

 # Why?

 go-astilectron is a great way to build a go app with a UI from scratch.
-However, its practically impossible to integrate it into an existsing electron app.
-This package shows that with just a few tweaks, go-astilectron can easily become a drop-in package suitable for any type of electron project.
+It also a great way to integrate a Golang backend into an existing electron project!
+This repo demonstrates how to set that up.

 # Setting up